MinecraftServerControl/mscs/README.md

 * mscs-versions-url            - URL to download the version_manifest.json file.
 * mscs-versions-json           - Location of the version_manifest.json file.
 * mscs-versions-duration       - Length in minutes to keep the version_manifest.json file before updating.
+* mscs-lockfile-duration       - Length in minutes to keep lock files before removing.
 * mscs-detailed-listing        - Properties to return for detailed listings.
 * mscs-default-world           - Default world name.
 * mscs-default-port            - Default Port.